Tell me more about this opportunity!

 There is funding for a one-week international experience to Zamorano University and World Vegetable Center in Honduras or Moorepark in University College Cork, Ireland.
 You will present your research at the Agricultural and Applied Economics Association annual meeting over a three-day period in late July.
 Bus tours of CFANS Research and Outreach Centers and visits to food and agribusinesses are also included.

-The program would require you to enroll in APEC 3480 Research Applications in Applied Economics (one credit) which is taught Mondays 3:00 to 4:15 pm for ten weeks beginning September 12, 2022.
-In the spring 2023 semester you will enroll in APEC 3994 Directed Research in Applied Economics (one credit) which will be some form of regular check-ins that might be done through Zoom or in-person depending upon the week.
+The program would require you to enroll in APEC 3531: Introduction to Student Research in Applied Economics (one credit) which is taught Mondays 3:00 to 4:15 pm for ten weeks beginning September 2024.
+In the spring 2025 semester you will enroll in APEC 3994 Directed Research in Applied Economics (one credit) which will be some form of regular check-ins that might be done through Zoom or in-person depending upon the week.

 - The grant conditions state that students must be a U.S. citizen and eligible to work since you will be a University of Minnesota employee and abide by all policies for employees.
 You would be expected to work independently (in library or at a desk in the department) under the supervision of a Faculty Mentor up to 15 hours per week ($14.35 an hour) on your research project which will require you to have a laptop or desktop, access to the internet and the Microsoft Office suite.